 The proposed retail use is located within an existing commercial building on a property that has a General Plan land use classification of "General Commercial."
-No additional square footage is proposed; therefore, approving the CUP would not increase site intensity.
+No additional square footage is proposed and the proposed retail cannabis establishment would replace a previous retail establishment; therefore, approving the CUP would not increase site intensity.
 As stated in the General Plan Land Use Element, the City's commercial designations "accommodate the full range of commercial activity present and desired in Costa Mesa."
 The use is consistent with General Plan policies related to providing a mixture of commercial goods, services, and employment opportunities; expanding the City's tax base; and promoting the incubation of unique and specialized businesses.